Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AII

-We consider a Gaussian ensemble in Eq.~(\ref{gaussian}).
+where $g$ parameterizes the width of the Gaussian and the normalization $\mathcal N_{\text{AII}^\dagger}$ is defined by setting $\int dHP(H) = 1$.
 As before, the general characteristic polynomial for $k$-point functions is defined as in Eq.~\eqref{eq:def-characteristic-polynomial}.
 We first focus on the $k=1$ case and then generalize to $k>1$.
 After rewriting the determinants in terms of Grassmann variables, the replica characteristic polynomial for the one-point function is given by

 where the indices $i,j$ now run from $1$ to $2N$, and $a,b$ run from $1$ to $n$.
 Now, we account for the symmetry of $H$ and distill the relevant fermionic degrees of freedom by noting

 where we define the modified symmetric part of the fermion bilinear as